James Jones House

-The James Jones House is an historic American home that is located in Greensboro in Greene County, Pennsylvania.
+The James Jones House is an historic home that is located in Greensboro in Greene County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1995.

 History and architectural features

 Built circa 1879, this historic structure is a 2 1/2-story, three-bay, "I"-plan, brick dwelling that was designed in the Italianate style.
 A front porch that was created in the Colonial Revival style was added circa 1900, and a 1 1/2-story frame addition was built circa 1950.
 The house features a shallow pitched roof with wide eaves and tall, arched windows with raised brick crowns.

-It was listed on the National Register of Historic Places in 1995.